-The credit quality of all other financial assets (Note 36): the total carrying amount as at the balance sheet date is considered.
+The credit quality of all other financial assets (Note 37): the total carrying amount as at the balance sheet date is considered.

-Liquidity risk b)
+b) Liquidity risk

 The Company policy is to maintain sufficient cash and cash equivalents or to have available funding through an adequate amount of committed credit facilities to meet its commitments for the foreseeable future.